 Gregory E. LeBlanc, L.Ac.

 Greg graduated from SAMRA University in 1995 with a Masters degree in Oriental Medicine.
 He has taught at both SARMA University (Los Angeles) and the Academy of Chinese Culture and Health Sciences (Oakland); teaching Acupuncture point location, Chinese medicine nutrition and Pharmacology.
-Greg was trained in acupuncture orthopedics by Dr. Hua Gu and learn the Balance Method directly from Richard Tan, OMD.
+Greg was trained in Acupuncture Orthopedics at the American Acupuncture Academy by Dr. Hua Gu and learned The Balance Method directly from Richard Tan, OMD.
 He has been in private practice for 24 years.
 Greg is a

 California licensed acupuncturist (L.Ac.) and is Board certified in Acupuncture and Chinese Herbal Medicine (NCCAOM).

-Greg is a life long student of the martial arts and coaches a class in Wing Chun Kung Fu in Oakland.
-He is a Zen meditation and Koan teacher in the Five Mountains school of Zen; receiving his Doctorate in Buddhist studies and authorization to teach in 2015.
+Greg is a life long student of the martial arts and coaches a class in Wing Chun Kung Fu in Oakland CA. Greg has been a student of Zen since 1986 and is a authorized teacher of Zen through the Five Mountains school of Zen.
 He enjoys hiking in the hills of Berkeley and Oakland with his wife Gwyn.
 Greg is originally from Los Angeles and has lived here in the Bay Area since 2006.
 Greg is a Founding member of the California Acupuncture and Traditional Chinese Medicine Association.

 Greg combines his training in Traditional Chinese Medicine with Balance method acupuncture to provide a dynamic approach to treatment.
 He has over the years completed numerous courses in a wide variety of acupuncture and Chinese herbal medicine methods, styles and specialties; in the time he has been in practice he has provided over 40,000 acupuncture treatments.
 Greg is a provider for Veterans Affairs (TriWest) and for all Federal employees (OWCP).